omar-sharif03/omar-sharif03.github.io/_pages/misc.md

 > * You will never be able to hit a target that you can not see.
 So visualize your success every moment.
+> * Life gives you what you ask of it, it always listening.
+> * When you control your toughts, you control your mind.
+When you control your mind, you control your life.
+When you control your life, you become the master of your destiny.
+> * Respect your time and simplify your life.